-Wataame (Watagashi) : This Japanese Candy Has its Roots in the U.S.
+Wataame: Japanese Cotton Candy with its Roots in the U.S.

-When it comes to representative modern Dagashi snacks and candies, “Umaibo (うまい棒)” (Amazon.com) is one of the most popular Dagashi snacks, which, as a matter of fact, is known as “the King of Dagashi”.
+Among such treats, “Umaibo (うまい棒)” is one of the most popular modern Dagashi snacks, sometimes called “the King of Dagashi”.

-Yes, the Japanese Dagashi candy, Watagashi actually has its roots in the machine-spun cotton candy invented in 1897 in the U.S.
+Yes, the Japanese treat, Wataame, or Watagashi has its roots in the machine-spun cotton candy that was invented in 1897 in the U.S.

-This Dagashi, Watagashi is being sold for about 50 yen in Japan.
-It looks like a white lump rather than candy floss as the candy is filled in the small package.
+This Watagashi only costs 50 yen or so and is regarded as a Dagashi.
+It looks kind of like a white sponge rather than candy floss, but this is because the candy is compressed to fill in the small packaging.

-But don’t worry, when tearing the candy off, its surface becomes fluffy like a familiar cotton candy.
-In fact, once I put the white stuff in the mouth, it immediately melted away.
+Don’t worry, when breaking the candy into small pieces, the cut section becomes fluffy like your familiar cotton candy.
+In fact, once I put the white stuff in my mouth, it quickly melted away.

 As for the ingredients, this Wataame is made just with 2 ingredients, sugar and flavoring.
 So simple.

 I don’t know whether cotton candy comes in a package like this in your country.

 But if you are interested and get a chance, it may be interesting to find out what the Japanese cotton candy Wataame or Watagashi tastes like.